G-Professional/PS2-USB-C-PD-mod/README.md

 To Do:
   - Desolder 4 pin connector from board
   - ~~Design USB C trigger board mount that fits into power connector and switch slot.~~
-  - 3d print trigger board mount
+  - ~~3d print trigger board mount~~

 I am envisioning a mount that sits the trigger board on the ledge of the stock mount, this should be able to fit.
 Then the wires can be soldered onto the trigger board and go straight to the 4 pin connector.

+After printing the mount, the fit seems good.
+I have doubts about the trigger board staying in place, further testing required.

 Parts:
   - Trigger board -